weepower/wee/README.md

 #### Features include:

-Mobile-first CSS framework with reset, base, and LESS mixin library < 4KB gzipped
+Mobile-first CSS framework with reset, base, and Less mixin library < 4KB gzipped

 * **Central configuration** for setting every component of your brand's baseline
 * **Feature toggling** for major components to keep your output minimal
 * **Baseline print styling** to format printed pages (optional)
 * **Structured breakpoints** for your responsive projects to keep you organized
-* **Legacy handling** for IE8 to make sure everything works, with media query and REM fallbacks
+* **Legacy handling** for IE8 to make sure everything works, with media query and rem fallbacks

 JavaScript toolset to build scalable, well-organized browser functionality < 8KB gzipped